 The subclass redefines the method to disambiguate

-the superclass methods must not have their
+methods must not have their

 Only one superclass defines the method as

 in which case, the subclass adopts the sealed method definition.

 rely on the subclass to define the method.

 If two or more superclasses define events with the same name, then at least one of the following must be true: